Australian Tropical Herbarium Plant Identification Workshops

 The Australian Tropical Herbarium and the Wet Tropics Management Authority present Australian Tropical Rainforest Plants – Plant Identification Short Courses.

 The rainforests of the Wet Tropics and the Top End are beautiful and incredibly diverse.
 But that very diversity can pose difficulties – how can we understand and manage these forests if we don’t know the species we’re looking at?
-Our workshops aims to teach participants the skills and knowledge needed to identify the rainforest flora using free online plant identification tools and hands-on experience.
+Our workshops aim to teach participants the skills and knowledge needed to identify the rainforest flora using free online plant identification tools and hands-on experience.

-you register.
-For more information, please email enquiry@ath.org.au or call 4232 1758.
+To inquire for the next courses please email enquiry@ath.org.au or call 4232 1758.